vsgitdev/Angular_Playground/README.md

 ## Tutorial Reference

 This project is based on (https://www.youtube.com/watch?v=QjaNv7s1gW0) YouTube video, *Angular Crash Course | Angular 18 Tutorial | Angular Full Course 2024*.
-All credit for the tutorial content goes to the author, who has provided an exceptional learning resource.
+All credit for the tutorial content goes to the author Chetan Jogi, who has provided an exceptional learning resource.

 ## Features